Alexander Mikhailovich Golitsyn (vice chancellor): Biography

 In 1764 he was involved in the collection of paintings Catharina received from Johann Ernst Gotzkowsky. which is regarded as the birth of Hermitage Museum.
 In 1771 he collaborated with his cousin Dmitri Alekseyevich Gallitzin in The Hague to acquire rare paintings after the death of Gerrit Braamcamp, but the valuable cargo on board of Vrouw Maria got lost near the coast of Finland in a storm.

 As Vice-chancellor for more than a decade, he did not enjoy the Empress's favor.
 (His cousin expressed criticism on the First Partition of Poland in 1772.)
 Interested mainly in the external side of diplomatic relations, Golitsyn had no influence on affairs; the head of Russian politics was Panin.
 Foreigners did not rate Prince Golitsyn's abilities very highly, but they noted that he always stood outside the parties and avoided intrigues.
 According to the British envoy, he "confused rather than helped, even in the trifles to which he was allowed".

 In 1774, he received the Order of St. Andrew and became a senator; Chief Chamberlain (1775).
 In 1778, he retired and lived in Moscow, doing charitable work.
-He was a Honorary Guardian of the Moscow Foster home and a trustee of Pavlovsk Hospital.
+He was an Honorary Guardian of the Moscow Foster home and a trustee of Pavlovsk Hospital.
 He ordered to build Golitsyn Hospital, using the capital of his late cousin Prince Dmitry Mikhailovich Golitsyn the Younger.
 He enjoyed the attention and favor of the emperors Paul I of Russia and Alexander I of Russia and especially Maria Feodorovna.
 Prince Golitsyn died on in Moscow.
 He was buried in the Church of St. Demetrius, demolished in 1934.

 A.M.
 Golitsyn continued to renovate the estate Pekhra-Yakovlevskoe (1782).